Itinerary

 Day 5: Hayden Valley / Grand Canyon of the Yellowstone / Lamar Valley / Gardiner

 More of the park lies ahead, including Hayden Valley, a picturesque grazing area for large herds of bison and elk.
-Yellowstone is home to some 4,000 bison, the largest land mammals in North America, which we expect to encounter today.
+Yellowstone is home to some 4,000 bison, the largest land mammals in North America, which we expect to photograph today.
 Bighorn sheep may be on display near Mount Washburn, and we may also spot coyotes and bald eagles.
-A stop at the Grand Canyon of the Yellowstone, where Yellowstone Falls pours off a sheer cliff into a thousand-foot-deep gorge, offers the park’s most inspiring vista and an iconic photo opportunity.
+A stop at the Grand Canyon of the Yellowstone, where Yellowstone Falls pours off a sheer cliff into a thousand-foot-deep gorge, offers the park’s most inspiring vista and an opportunity to experiment with slower shutter speeds to soften the raging water.
 This afternoon, continue to the Lamar Valley in the park’s remote northeast corner.
 As the sun starts to dip, we'll take spotting scopes on a search for bears and wolves.
-Though Yellowstone's famous gray wolves are elusive and almost always seen at a substantial distance, the Lamar Valley is the best place in North America to find them.
+Though Yellowstone's famous gray wolves are elusive and almost always seen at a substantial distance, the Lamar Valley is the best place in North America to find and photograph them.
 We have the added advantage of working closely with wolf researchers in the park, who help us track them.
 Tonight, we stay just outside the park's northern boundary in Gardiner, Montana, which lies along the Yellowstone River.

 Day 6: Lamar Valley Wildlife Safari

 Early this morning, set out in search of wolves, grizzly bears and large herds of elk and bison in the broad meadows of the Lamar Valley.
 Wolves were reintroduced here to their native ecosystem amid much controversy in the 1990s.
 After a 70-year absence following their government-sanctioned eradication, wolves have again flourished, supported by bountiful prey.
 In addition, their predatory presence has helped to right imbalances in the ecosystem.
-As prey numbers have diminished, however, and wolf hunting has increased outside the national park borders, the frequency and proximity of wolf sightings has decreased.
-We often see them, though, and our guides' high-powered spotting scopes bring their activities in for a closer view.
+In addition to using your telephoto lens, you’ll learn about digiscoping.
+Our Photo Expedition Leaders carry high-powered spotting scopes on board our vehicles, and if we are fortunate to spy wolves, we'll have the opportunity to obtain images and video using the scope’s magnification and your smartphone.

 Day 7: Lamar Valley / Mammoth Hot Springs / Paradise Valley / Bozeman

 One last quest for wolf and bear viewing awaits in the Lamar Valley this morning.
 Traveling back toward the northern reaches of the park, we may take a short hike to photograph an abandoned wolf or bear den before continuing to Mammoth Hot Springs.
 Here, thermal water spills over travertine terraces that have been described as a “cave turned inside out,” and heat-loving organisms called thermophiles add distinct colors to the mineral-laden formations.
+The textures and moving water create stunning abstract images, and the leading lines along the geothermal pool edges offer interesting framing.
+Push yourself creatively here as we incorporate the photography lessons from the entire trip.
+A resident elk herd in Mammoth is prevalent, and unique shots that contrast nature and man, like the ungulates against a crowded parking lot, for example, speak to the story of Yellowstone today.
 We then follow the Yellowstone River north through scenic Paradise Valley, with views of the Absaroka and the Gallatin ranges en route.
 Reaching Bozeman, we recount our adventures over a farewell dinner this evening.

 Day 8: Bozeman / Depart

-Our Yellowstone safari concludes this morning.
-The day is free to enjoy the town of Bozeman, a historic Old West/New West town with a rich mining and trapping heritage.
+Although you’re leaving the greater Yellowstone ecosystem today, you’re bringing part of it with you.
+Anticipate the enjoyment of reviewing, editing and sharing your images as our safari concludes.
+Those departing today will be transferred to the airport.
+Travelers wishing to spend extra time in Bozeman will have the remainder of the day free to explore this historic Old West/New West town.
 The rapidly growing city boasts 40 individual properties on the National Register of Historic Places, and it is also home to Montana State University.
 A Bozeman highlight is the Museum of the Rockies, a Smithsonian Affiliate and repository for state and federal dinosaur fossils, including the mounted Montana's T. rex skeleton.
 A transfer is included to the airport to meet your departing flight.

 Physical Rating: Easy to Moderate